tim-cools/3d-engine/README.md

 The goal of the exercise was to explore 3d-graphics formulas and algorithms, hence everything is written from scratch.

-Most applications can be created using WebGL, or somethings else.
+Most applications should use WebGL, or somethings else.

 Todo:
 - Finish addSegmentFaces algorithm